abrochard/go-many-git/README.md

    list                      Print all registered repos help                      Print this help
 ```
-Note that gmg writes its repo list to a config file located under `~/.config/gmg-repos.json`
+Note that ziti-git writes its repo list to a config file located under `~/.config/zg-repos.json`

 ## Acknowledgements
-gmg is very inspired by the amazing [mr](https://myrepos.branchable.com) and [gr](https://github.com/mixu/gr) tools.
-A big thanks to them.
+Ziti Git is based off of [gmg](https://github.com/abrochard/go-many-git) which in turn was inspired by the amazing [mr](https://myrepos.branchable.com) and [gr](https://github.com/mixu/gr) tools.

+A big thanks to all.